If you have to buy it, get the best deal!

 This Urban Decay Gloss in Wallflower is without a doubt moldy, so I tossed it.
 The pinkish color on the front hides the black color in the back.
 One of the downsides of having a lot of makeup but not wearing makeup often is I have things I sometimes cannot get to in time.
 This lip gloss came inside the Urban Decay Feminine palette, which was already old when I purchased it on clearance.

 My issue with it clearly molding out is it was never even opened.
 I am actually glad it turned black, because I did not have to make the mistake of thinking it was fine and putting mold on my lips.
-This is also a huge reminder that there is liquid in glosses, so they can mold out at any time.
+This is also a reminder that there is liquid in glosses, so they can mold out at any time.
 Most people suggest tossing lip glosses within 18-24 months of opening them.
-To abide by this, you can date them.
-If glosses get old, whether they’ve been used or not, toss them.
+Considering the gloss above got moldy before it was ever opened, I think there are better ways to gauge when something has gone bad.
+That gloss had been with me less than 12 months when I noticed the mold.
+You never know how long something sat in a warehouse before you purchased it.
+Some things expire long before the expected date and other things last years longer.

 View my main page for the guide map to the site and deeper deal exploration.